mmai/piquetBook/index.md

 It may be asked, If you know your point isgood, why not declare it at once?

-The answer is that, when you may hold thesame number of cards in more than one suit, itis generally advisaj^le to call the number of cardsof your point, even though good against the cards,in hopes of compelling your adversary to discoversome portion of his hand or discard by his reply.Thus:&mdash;You have forty-seven in one suit, andmight have had forty-five in another.
+The answer is that, when you may hold thesame number of cards in more than one suit, itis generally advisaj^le to call the number of cardsof your point, even though good against the cards,in hopes of compelling your adversary to discoversome portion of his hand or discard by his reply.Thus:-You have forty-seven in one suit, andmight have had forty-five in another.
 The bestpoint the younger hand can hold is forty-six.
 Ifto your call of "Five cards" he repHes, "Equal,"you know five cards in his hand; if he replies,"Good," you know he has discarded from hispoint.

-Again: &mdash; If any four-card point which theyounger hand can hold must be good, and youhave a point of thirty-one, you should call threecards, though holding four.
+Again: - If any four-card point which theyounger hand can hold must be good, and youhave a point of thirty-one, you should call threecards, though holding four.
 You may thus induce

 154 PIQUET.